Sammis Reyes, Jaret Patterson reflect on unlikely paths to Washington’s roster

 Reyes calls Washington home and the Washington Football Team his “dream team” because of the life he established here without his family.
 He views his journey to the NFL as an underdog story and his life “as a whole bunch of failures that led up to this.”

-When he called his family back in Chile to share the good news Tuesday afternoon, he wasn’t the only one celebrating a new chapter to an underdog story.
+When he called his family in Chile to share the good news Tuesday afternoon, he wasn’t the only one celebrating a new chapter to an underdog story.

 Jaret Patterson, an undrafted, undersized running back, made the 53-man roster after impressing in training camp and preseason.
 A lifelong Washington fan, Patterson grew up some eight miles from FedEx Field and watched most games in his family’s basement, surrounded by Washington posters and memorabilia.